 I can’t imagine using any other fish sauce in its raw form for dipping my beloved Vietnamese spring rolls.
 That being said, to someone who isn’t familiar with fish sauce, Red Boat might smell like death.
 Get past the smell and you are in for umami heaven.

 So, what is the best fish sauce brand?
-Like you already know, it depends.
+As you already know, it depends.
 Why I absolutely adore the wonderfully complex flavor of Red Boat and Haku Iwashi, some may find the sharp attack of Golden boy or Three Crabs more to their liking.

 All the 10 brands listed here are worthy choices and after a little bit of trial and error, I’m sure you’ll find a fish sauce that hits the right spot.